Dancehall Music needs a message

 The entertainment manager also blamed society for creating a sexually overdosed environment via the media in order to stimulate commercialism.

-This, he believes, has impacted negatively on artforms which mimic the society.
+believes, has impacted negatively on artforms which mimic the society.

 "We use sexy girls on almost every product we need to sell.
 This will attract the rich and famous, so if we want to stay in business, we have to feed those who have the cash.
 Too many persons who should know better turn a blind eye to the promiscuity in society.
 Therefore, we have fewer and fewer persons who are promoting godliness.
 I believe the media has a significant part to play in correcting what has gone wrong for so long," he said.

 Reviving dancehall, Rowe explained, will take a collaborative effort from parents, teachers, politicians and just about everyone who shares in the formation of society.